exo-tech-xyz/gov-v1/README.md

 ### Snapshot Generation and Handling

+Environment variables affecting snapshot IO:

+- `GOV_V1_MAX_SNAPSHOT_MB` (optional): maximum allowed decompressed snapshot size (in MiB) enforced by the CLI bounded decompressor when reading gzip files or raw files.
+Default is 256.
+Increase if your snapshots legitimately exceed this size.

 ```bash
 # Generates a Solana ledger snapshot for a specific slot (from validator bank state)
 # and stores at `backup-snapshots-dir`.